 A flexible marketing strategy allows for constant changes in marketing campaigns so that what works is retained and what doesn’t is ditched.
 This marketing strategy sets out ideas of how and where products and services can and will be promoted with rough dates and timelines for the campaigns.

-A flexible marketing strategy gives a business the opportunity to respond to changing markets, changing trends in the market, new opportunities as well as newly discovered gaps caused by lapses by competitors.
+A flexible strategy also gives a business the opportunity to respond to changing markets, changing trends in the market, new opportunities as well as newly discovered gaps caused by lapses by competitors.
 What is marketing meant to address if not the changing market and new opportunities?
 In fact, this is one of the crucial functions of marketing.
 Even Andrew Klausner, a member of advisor intelligence at Forbes, agrees that a marketing strategy should be flexible enough to allow adjustments.

 - Especially for new products, flexibility is vital to reaching target markets